 - a.
 Implement the relevant recommendations of the Bound Brook Downtown Urban Design Plan. - b.
-Reinforce the character and enhance the image of the western gateway into the downtown, including the image of the area closer to the railroad right-ofway. - c.
-Encourage creative architectural design and development that creates a fresh look, promotes economic revitalization and is consistent with the design goals and objectives for the Downtown. - d.
+Reinforce the character and enhance the image of the western gateway into the downtown, including the image of the area closer to the railroad rightof-way, and generally enhance the image of the Talmage Avenue corridor and West Main Street, with interesting architecture and carefully curated streetscaping. - c.
+Encourage creative architectural design and development that creates a fresh look, promotes economic revitalization and is consistent with the design goals and objectives for the Downtown, as well as respectful of the residential neighborhood to the North. - d.
 Provide ample sidewalks that encourage pedestrian circulation and public interaction and provide space for active outdoor uses by businesses (cafes, displays, etc) and the public. - e.
 Provide high-quality pedestrian access to downtown amenities, services and transit. - f.
 Maintain a continuous or near continuous street wall. - g.
 Encourage active ground floor uses, such as retail and services, in order to serve the needs of the surrounding neighborhoods, promote economic development, create a lively street atmosphere, improve the pedestrian experience and encourage further residential growth. - h.
 Prevent surface parking lots directly abutting streets, which have negative visual impacts, detract from a pedestrian-friendly environment, reduce overall market value of properties, and are inconsistent with the goals and objectives of the Downtown Urban Design Plan. - i.
 Pursue a parking strategy focused on encouraging shared-use parking agreements among private property owners and between the Borough and private property owners to create a strategically located parking supply.
 This requires efficient parking standards and a range of options for fulfilling parking requirements.